cgruver/cgruver/_pages/home-lab/sno/sno-workstation.md

 ---
 We're going to install an OpenShift OKD SNO cluster on a bare metal server.
 The bootstrap node will run on your workstation.
 This particular tutorial is biased towards a MacBook workstation.
 However, you can easily modify this to run the bootstrap node on Fedora or other Linux flavor.

+There is also a feature for installing SNO with "bootstrap-in-place" which does not require a bootstrap node.
+It is not quite ready for our purposes yet, so we're still going to use a bootstrap node to initiate the install.

+Look for a future post with Bootstrap In Place.

 1. Install some tools on your workstation:

    ```bash